-The plan for Saturday was going to the beach (walking 400 steps to reach it), strolling around at Positano and end up at Ravello.
+The plan for Saturday was to go to the beach (walking 400 steps to reach it), strolling around at Positano, and end up at Ravello.
 We really enjoyed our anniversary, living the Italian “dolce vita”.
-Having some food here and there, adoring the scenic views and landscapes.
+Having some food here and there, adorning the scenic views and landscapes.
 You get the idea.

 I told Nig I wanted to see the garden in Ravello during sunset because there is a gorgeous “balcony” which is 400 meters wide.
 Well, I was so enthusiastic about the place that Nig decided that the balcony will be the special place to pop the question.
 When we arrived, we found out that the balcony wasn’t 400 meters wide, but 400 meters high!
 It was still extremely gorgeous, but not private enough for Nig, so he called the mission proposal off for the day.
 He had to come up with a plan B for Sunday.

 If I look back to the trip, of course at that time, the thought that our 15th anniversary might be a nice opportunity to get engaged, had crossed my mind for a second.
 Yet, I didn’t want to think about it, because I don’t like surprises or getting my hopes up too soon (even though I wasn’t impatient to get engaged).
 It’s just that once I know I get a surprise, I’ll go full Godzilla mode.
 Nonetheless, when our beautiful anniversary day came to an end, I wasn’t disappointed at all, but I did let all my guards down for the next day.